dingxin-tech/presto-alibaba-maxcompute-connector/README.md

 - Network setup: For stable data transmission, the use of Aliyun VPC network is recommended.
 See the [MaxCompute Network Configuration Guide](https://help.aliyun.com/zh/maxcompute/user-guide/network-connection-process) for more information.
 - Resource group configuration: Possession of an exclusive Tunnel resource group is required.
-Note: MaxCompute currently allows access to shared resource groups, but this could change at any time).
-[Exclusive resource group](https://help.aliyun.com/zh/maxcompute/user-guide/purchase-and-use-exclusive-resource-groups-for-dts).
+Note: MaxCompute currently allows access to shared resource groups, but this could change at any time.
+See [Exclusive resource group](https://help.aliyun.com/zh/maxcompute/user-guide/purchase-and-use-exclusive-resource-groups-for-dts).
 - (Optional) Schema activation: Enable Schema mode to use different directories in Presto.
 Refer to [How to Enable Schema Model in MaxCompute](https://help.aliyun.com/zh/maxcompute/user-guide/schema-related-operations) for more information.